A Word About Sponsorship

 May we please have a show of hands of all those who are available to Sponsor?

 Sponsorship is one recovering person talking to another recovering person.
 Through sharing, both individuals enrich their lives.
-The sponsor and the sponsee meet as equals, attend meetings regularly together, discuss recovery issues, work the steps, and work the program.
+The sponsor and the sponsee meet as equals, discuss recovery issues, work the Steps and the program.

-For the newcomer, a sponsor is a special person with whom he or she can discuss problems, ask questions, and through whom he or she can gain an understanding of recovery through the 12-step programs.
+For the newcomer, a sponsor is a special person with whom they can discuss problems, ask questions, and through whom they can gain an understanding of recovery through the 12-Step program.

 Is a sponsor required?

-No. Sponsorship is an important, valuable aid in recovery, but it is not required.
+No, sponsorship is a valuable aid in recovery, but it is not required.